uQr/cordova-docs/getting-started/tutorial-ionic.md

 For Windows & Windows Phone 8.1:

-1. Open the folder for the Blank App project, and copy the merges folder (and its contents) to your Ionic project.
+1. Open the folder for the Blank App project and copy the merges folder (and its contents) to your Ionic project.
 Copy the folder under the top level folder (e.g., under ionicMySideMenu folder).
-This will resolve errors loading partial pages by using the winstore-jscompat.js shim.
+When you complete the next few steps, you will resolve errors loading partial pages by using the winstore-jscompat.js shim.
 2. Copy platformOverrides.js from the Blank App project's `www\js` folder to the Ionic project's `www\js` folder.
 3. In the Ionic project, add the following script reference to index.html, just before the Ionic Framework reference (before the ionic.bundle.js reference):